Crystal0404/MCDRPluginTemplate/README.md

 Added GitHub Action, which will automatically package and upload the plugin when you release a new version.

+You can also upload by manually specifying a release tag.

 That's it.
 This fork remains under the CC0 license.
 Have fun!